Frequently Asked Questions

 • Wear comfortable, flexible clothing that allows full range of motion.

-• Communicate openly: Let your Stretch Specialist know about any injuries, pain, or medical conditions and how your body feels that day.
+• Communicate openly: Let your Movement Coach know about any injuries, pain, or medical conditions and how your body feels that day.
 Each session can be safely adjusted to your comfort level.

 Coming in relaxed and well-hydrated helps your muscles respond more effectively to stretching.